futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 but without providing any code for it and I honestly could not wrap my head around on how to write a breadth-first traversal with the algorithm proposed in the paper.
 If anybody has some pointers again please [let me know](/about.html)!

-The code snippets above have been mostly copy and pasted from the paper, they only needed some tweaks when dealing with th `ST` monad.
+Also, the code snippets above have been mostly copy and pasted from the paper, they only needed some tweaks when dealing with th `ST` monad.

 ## Functional graph algorithms using inductive graphs

-The introduction of the paper
+In
-["Inductive Graphs and Functional Graph Algorithms"](http://web.engr.oregonstate.edu/~erwig/papers/abstracts.html#JFP01) by Martin Erwig starts with this line
+["Inductive Graphs and Functional Graph Algorithms"](http://web.engr.oregonstate.edu/~erwig/papers/abstracts.html#JFP01) Martin Erwig starts with this line

 > How should I implement a graph algorithm in a functional programming language?

-I must confess that this paper really clicked with me from the git-go because it asked the same questions I had on the topic and provided answers for most of them.
+I must confess that this paper clicked with me from the git-go because it asked basically all the questions I had on the topic and provided adequate answers for most of them.
 It acknowledges lots of the functional algorithms already developed but also considers them all not completely satisfactory either because they use concepts not currently available